danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 The `Title` displayed in the logger INFO should match whatever you typed in as the text following `/retro-open` in Slack.

-You may be wondering how is it that the code we wrote at `bot/slash_commands/retro_open.rb` is being run when the HTTP POST is received?
-This is the work of the `slack-ruby-bot-server-events` gem.
-When we specified `config.on` in the `SlackRubyBotServer::Events.configure` block, this added our handler as a callback.
-Then the Grape API endpoint which implements the HTTP POST for `/api/slack/command` parses out the specific command name, then runs all [callbacks that are registered for that command](https://github.com/slack-ruby/slack-ruby-bot-server-events?tab=readme-ov-file#implement-callbacks).
+You may be wondering how it is that the code we wrote in `bot/slash_commands/retro_open.rb` is being executed when the HTTP POST is received.
+This is where the combined functionality of the [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server) and [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) gems comes into play.

+When we specified `config.on` in the `SlackRubyBotServer::Events.configure` block, this added the handler as a [callback](https://github.com/slack-ruby/slack-ruby-bot-server-events?tab=readme-ov-file#implement-callbacks).
+Then, the endpoint provided by the `slack-ruby-bot-server` gem, which handles the HTTP POST for `/api/slack/command`, parses out the specific command name and executes all callbacks that are registered for that command.
+This integration between the two gems allows for the automatic execution of the appropriate code when Slack sends a request to our Rails application's endpoint.

 ## Inspect Request